 Finn let out a soft chuckle.
 “I’m sure it doesn’t.
 It probably understates it, if anything.”

 A more genuine smile came to Cody’s lips.
-He stepped closer to Finn, dropping his voice low as if not wanting anyone to overhear.
+He stepped closer to Finn, dropping his voice low, as though not wanting anyone to overhear.
 “About when I first came up.
 You’re right.
 I was kind of a pushy dick.”

 “Don’t worry about it.”

 Cody’s smile took on a flirtatious edge.
 “How about a make-up dance, then?”